Explore Our History

 When housing abandonment was an epidemic, IMPACCT Brooklyn established a full-time, professionally staffed office and concentrated on keeping people in their homes, developing and preserving affordable housing, protecting tenant rights, and helping community residents become first-time homeowners or improve the properties they already owned.

-Block Watch Program — funded by DYCD to patrol the neighborhoods of Ft.
-Greene, Clinton Hill, and Bedford Stuyvesant.
+Block Watch Program - funded by DYCD to patrol the neighborhood Ft.
+Greene, Clinton Hill, Bedford Stuyvesant.

 1980

-IMPACCT became a member of the newly formed NYS Neighborhood Preservation Program.
+IMPACCT became members of the newly formed NYS Neighborhood Preservation Program.
+Roy Crouch becomes Executive Director until 1988.

 1982